kpatrick/crk2_remove/README.md

  * run the command "jruby -S bundle install"
  * run the command "jruby -S rails server"
  * open http://localhost:3000 to see a default Ruby on Rails page

+* nssm
+ * available in the repository, nssm.exe installs a service wrapper around the "jruby -S rails server" command.